Eating with Gut Problems (Part 2) - the low FODMAP diet

 So you have gut problems... but have you heard of SIBO?

-Up to 78% of patients diagnosed with IBS may test positive for small intestinal bacterial overgrowth (SIBO) [3].
+A percentage of patients diagnosed with IBS may test positive for small intestinal bacterial overgrowth (SIBO), although it isn’t as high as we once thought [3].
 SIBO, as its name implies, is an abnormal overgrowth of bacteria in the small intestine.
-For some known and unknown reasons, bacteria that normally live in the large intestine inappropriately migrate to the small intestine, causing numerous health issues.
+It occurs when bacteria that normally live in the large intestine inappropriately migrate to the small intestine, causing numerous health issues.

 • Diarrhea